-It seems like when companies go under, the board members get rewarded, and the people who are supposed to get the pensions or protections are left holding the bag and get little to nothing.
+It seems like when companies go under, the board members get rewarded and the people who are supposed to get the pensions or protections are left holding the bag, getting little to nothing.

 Here are three of the primary protections in place when it comes to savings and investments.